 These pictures were taken with an Ixon IQ speed headlamp

-As the 5 blade version of the IQ reflector was already used in December 2008, this may mean (if B&M used the newer reflector in the Cyo-R at that time too) that a Cyo-R (Nahfeld) may have been a good lamp for just a few months after which it presumably has the same beam shape the Cyo-RT has now.
+As the 5 section version of the IQ reflector was already used in December 2008, this may mean (if B&M used the newer reflector in the Cyo-R at that time too) that a Cyo-R (Nahfeld) may have been a good lamp for just a few months after which it presumably has the same beam shape the Cyo-RT has now.

 Note: I wrote the following on the main page before I did my recent test of the Cyo RT: